koda_validate

 • predicates (Predicate[TypeVar(SuccessT)]) – any number of Predicate[int] instances

-• predicates_async (Optional[List[PredicateAsync[TypeVar(SuccessT)]]], default: None) – any number of PredicateAsync[int] instances
+• predicates_async (Optional[list[PredicateAsync[TypeVar(SuccessT)]]], default: None) – any number of PredicateAsync[int] instances

-• preprocessors (Optional[List[Processor[TypeVar(SuccessT)]]], default: None) – any number of Processor[int], which will be run before Predicates and PredicateAsyncs are checked.
+• preprocessors (Optional[list[Processor[TypeVar(SuccessT)]]], default: None) – any number of Processor[int], which will be run before Predicates and PredicateAsyncs are checked.

 • coerce (Optional[Coercer[TypeVar(SuccessT)]], default: None) – a function that can control coercion

-class Invalid(err_type, value, validator)#
+class Invalid(err_type, value, validator)

 Represents validation failure.
 Contains relevant failure data so use case-specific error objects (or other data) can be produced.